-The knowledge that we always liked each other, even after the worst events, seemed weird, even now that I took it as a matter of fact.
+The knowledge that we always liked each other, even after the worst events, seemed weird.
+Even now, I took it as a matter of fact.

 None of this happened a minute too soon, as far as I was concerned.
 In recent months, a painful insight burned an imprint on my thoughts whenever I had an idle moment.
 What grew clear was that I’d developed this habit of taking certain articles of common sense so much for granted I forgot to think about them.
 Much of my life was like rounding curves without turning a wheel.
-As an unhappy result of this carelessness, my everyday life, the way I lived and decided about it, seemed more plausible, more reasonable, than it was.
+As a result of this carelessness, my everyday life, the way I lived, seemed more reasonable, than it was.

 Now, at last, sitting on that inevitable couch with Maggie, in the direction we were always bound to lean, the errors glared at me as sternly as if circled in red by some omniscient schoolmarm.
 Each ripened mistake fortified by spilling over with abundance, blending with others.
 The indisputable fact, the knowledge I had to live with, was that I’d been caught (by myself) taking comfort in parading around in the guise of a regular guy, a mensch, an average Joe married to a professional, liberated woman, a dad, a taxpayer, the sort of malevolently fluffed up mannequin for whom the exploiters of current events invented the detestable six o’clock news.
 What the hell was I doing here, anyway?

-In the wake of Maggie’s confession, it took a day to clear my head enough to work out what I wanted to do.
+After Maggie’s confession, it took a day to clear my head and work out what I wanted to do.
 Take a sharp turn right or left?
 Blow straight up in crimson?
 Or, what?

-What I wanted was to bend back reality and make it 1968 again, take these years of screwed up exile, jam them in a can along with everything else that got fucked up and start over.
+What I wanted was to bend back reality and make it 1968 again.
+Take these years of screwed up exile.
+Jam them in a can along with everything else fucked up and start over.

 We had it all.
 We could not lose.